Moe Howard’s birthday is June 19th. His daughter Joan shares personal memories of her Father.

-In addition to his love, Moe had a drive to share his good luck with others.
-His poem “My Wish,” written to my mother in the 1920’s, is a perfect example of the lesser known side of my father.
+In addition to his love, Moe had the drive to share his good luck with others.
+His poem “My Wish,” written to my mother in the 1920s, is a perfect example of the lesser known side of my father.

 The talents which the Lord gave me,

 But what he gave I know I’ll save,

 By spreading them afar.

 And should great riches come to me,